-- 1 Place the VGA daughterboard and align the screw holes on the VGA daughterboard with the screw holes on the palmrest and keyboard assembly [1]. - 2 Replace the two (M2x3) screws that secure the VGA daughterboard on the palmrest and keyboard assembly [2].
+- Place the VGA daughterboard and align the screw holes on the VGA daughterboard with the screw holes on the palmrest and keyboard assembly [1]. - 2 Replace the two (M2x3) screws that secure the VGA daughterboard on the palmrest and keyboard assembly [2].

-Route the VGA board cable through the routing guides on the fan [1], and then connect the VGA daughterboard cable to the system board [2].
+3 Route the VGA board cable and the display cable through the routing guides on the fan.

+4 Connect the VGA board cable [1], and the display cable [2] to the system board.